Third-level education and COVID-19

 The HSE provides information on COVID-19 in different languages.

 Entry to third level education 2020-2021

-The results of the Leaving Certificate Calculated Grades will be issued on Monday, 7 September 2020.
+The results of the Leaving Certificate Calculated Grades were published on Monday, 7 September 2020.

 The issuing of Leaving Certificate Calculated Grades results will meet CAO and all UCAS deadlines.